Ianfeather/ianfeather.co.uk/blog/source/_posts/2015-05-07-questions-around-web-components.markdown

 Angular v2 could make a big difference for adoption.

 This isn't meant to be over dramatic.
-It's more of a 'when' rather than 'if' question, but if in a year we're still talking about Github's `&lt;time&gt;` element it will be a real shame and indicator of stagnation.
+It's more of a 'when' rather than 'if' question, but if in a year we're still talking about Github's `<time>` element it will be a real shame and indicator of stagnation.